Degree Programs

 Hayfield University offers a Bachelor’s degree in Theology based on 120 semester units of credit.
 The program lasts four academic years, includes general education courses, and is designed to equip the student for more effective communication of the Gospel.
 Each course is worth from one to four semester credits and the program consists of approximately 40 courses in each of 3-units including an introduction to the theory and practice of Church History, Physiology, the Old and New Testaments, Systematic and Practical Theology.

-Bachelor in Theology Program-Specific Student Outcomes
+Bachelor of Christian Education Program-Specific Student Outcomes

 The outcomes of the program are to help the student attain a fundamental grounding in Theology, The program allows students to master enabling skills for autonomous learning and to develop a deep understanding in a specific area of theological knowledge.
 The elective segment provides the opportunity for students to choose diverse exposure to other areas of interest.